LaurentOngaro/UEVaultManager/docs/source/tkgui.rst

 The GUI is designed to edit the result file of the `list` command of the application.
 I should be self explanatory.
 If not, please report a bug.

-The GUI is also available as a an option from some commands of the application.
+The GUI is also available as an option from some commands of the application.
-Usually, just add the '-g' or '--gui' option to the arguments.
+Usually, just add the '-g' or '--gui' option to the command arguments.
 Please read the :doc:`usage` sections to see what command are supported.

-The 'edit' command is always using the new GUI, so no need to add the option.
+The 'edit' command always uses the new GUI, so no need to add the option.

 Usage for editing
 ~~~~~~~~~~~~~~~~~